avolution-dream/gen-story/README.md

 Everything will read the information from the `defaults` configuration in `config.yaml` unless specified otherwise using the `--configs` flag.

-See the corresponding `config.yaml` for details on options for each step of the pipeline.
-You'll have to fill in the particular model you want to use (marked TODO in each `config.yaml`).
-This system was mainly tested with LLaMA2-7B-Chat and ChatGPT, with the default options given; several other options are supported but not as heavily tested.
-When changing the model, make sure you also change `server_type` and `prompt_format` as needed.
-You can also add new options directly to the config as needed; you can also see the main prompts in `prompts.json`.
+Currently, the system was mainly tested with LLaMA2-7B-Chat and ChatGPT, with the default options given; several other options are supported but not as heavily tested.
+When changing the model, the `server_type` and `prompt_format` may also be changed as needed.

 By default we use VLLM to serve models.
 Start the server(s) for the models you're using (this will start them in the background).